Becket and Washington's Community Library

 - Gives students a nutritious snack and lots of encouragement in a safe, supervised environment

-- Launched in 2012 as an expansion of the Homework Helpers program
+- Launched in 2012 as an expansion of the Homework Helpers Program (precursor to ACE)

-- Uses technology and creativity to help up to 12 students annually in grades 4-12 identify and pursue their dreams
+- Uses STEAM to help up to 10 students annually in grades 3-8 explore and learn

 - Serves as a Point of Interconnection (POI) on the MassBroadband 123 network, giving the Athenaeum and its patrons the very best internet service currently available

 - Features iPads, e-Readers, iMacs and more available for patron use

 - Houses eight (8) state-of-the-art computers and specialty software programs